fabrizio-granelli/SDN-Slice-Setup-Optimization/README.md

 # Simulations

-In the folder `simulations`, there is a series of markdown files which describe all the simulations/experiments that have been executed to test this project, including the used parameters and the outputs from Mininet and the controller.
+In the folder `simulations`, there is a series of markdown files which describe some significant simulations/experiments that have been executed to test this project, including the used parameters and the outputs from Mininet and the controller.

 # Future Work